 One of the world’s leading freestyle centres, Avoriaz has three snow parks and a superpipe.
 It recently launched a new generation of snow parks, the Burton sponsored ‘Stash,’ which incorporates 80 all natural, largely wood based modules.

 With more than half of the lifts high-capacity, high-speed chairs and gondolas it easy to get around and there are good areas for beginner and intermediate boarders too, as well as plenty of powder for freeriding.

-Although not well known for its cross-country skiing, Avoriaz has eight loops to choose from with a total of 45km of trails, which roughly divide in to a third each easy, moderate and difficult.
+Although not well known for its cross-country skiing, Avoriaz has eight loops to choose from with a total of 45km of trails, which roughly divide in to a third each of easy, moderate and difficult.
 The well marked trails cross the plateau where Avoriaz sits and wind through the surrounding pine forests providing great views of the surrounding mountains.

 Average Snow And Weather Conditions

 Being one of the highest resorts in the Alps at 1800m, season long snow cover is almost never a problem at Avoriaz.
 However about half of its skiable vertical is actually below resort height so these are more likely to be subject to snow cover issues than those above.

 But as the ski area is so fast, even if lower slopes do suffer at the ends of the season, there is always plenty of terrain open above the resort.
 About 15km of runs have snowmaking cover.